-You Have Been Hurt When Two Vessels Collided.
-Here’s What Happens Next
+You Were Hurt When Two Vessels Collided—Here’s What Happens Next

 Unfortunately, one of the most destructive maritime dangers is one that can affect all passengers and crew equally…a collision.

 Maritime collisions occur more often than you may realize, or may want to believe.
 The sheer number of vessels on the high seas at any time, combined with the countless factors that impact maritime collisions, make yearly collisions almost unavoidable.

 Ships not only collide with stationary objects, such as piers and wharfs, but also—although it may be hard to believe—with other vessels.